Skinny Minnie

 "Skinny Minnie" is a 1958 song co-written and recorded by Bill Haley and his Comets.
-The song was released as a Decca single which became a Top 40 chart hit in the U.S.
+The song was released as a Decca single which became a Top 40 chart hit in the U.S., peaking at #22 on the Billboard chart.

 Background

 "Skinny Minnie" was composed by Bill Haley with Milt Gabler, Rusty Keefer, and Catherine Cafra.
 The song was released as a Decca single, 9-30592, backed with "Sway With Me", reaching no. 22 on the Billboard chart and no. 25 on the Cash Box chart.
 The song was featured on the 1958 Decca album Bill Haley's Chicks.
 The song became a rock and roll standard which was covered by scores of bands and singers.

 In 1966, Bill Haley and the Comets recorded a new version of the song as "La Flaca Miny" with Spanish lyrics sung by Bill Haley's wife Martha Velasco Haley.
 The song was released on the 1966 Orfeon LP Whisky A Go Go, LP-12-478.
 The session was recorded at Orfeon Studio A in Mexico City featuring Bill Haley on vocals, Rudy Pompilli on saxophone, Johnny Kay on lead guitar, John "Bam Bam" Lane on drums, Al Rappa on bass, Julian Bert on piano, Mike Shay on guitar, and Martha Velasco Haley on background vocals.
 The album was re-released on Ember as EMB 3396 in 1968 in the UK as The King of Rock Bill Haley Plays.

 The 1958 recording appeared on the 1968 Decca compilation album Bill Haley's Greatest Hits! and the 1972 MCA Records career retrospective album Golden Hits.

 The track appeared in the 2002 Austrian film Taxi für eine Leiche or Taxi for a Corpse.